Oceans

 Globally, our goal is for the world’s wild fisheries to be managed sustainably, providing more fish in the sea, more food, and more prosperity for fishing communities.
 Key to achieving this is the alignment of incentives so that both the needs of people and the capacity of the oceans are respected.
-We help fishermen and communities secure rights to a reliable share of the catch based on scientific environmental limits: giving them a long-term stake in the health of their fisheries.
+Through policy, technology and financing, we’re empowering fishing communities around the world to take a leading role in protecting ocean ecosystems and promoting sustainable fisheries.
+Our goal is to ensure that by 2030, fisheries in the world’s top fishing nations are more resilient to climate change.

 Fishing boat